diskoverdata/diskover-docs/source_files/config_diskoveradmin_main.md

 ___
 ### Diskover Alternate Scanners

+Please click this link to follow the instructions to create [alternate configurations](#create_alt_config).

-All [alternate scanners](#config_alt_scanners) will eventually be  in the DiskoverAdmin panel.
-Please go to the [Alternate Scanners Configuration](#config_alt_scanners) section for the complete list of current alternate scanners.
-Meanwhile, all alternate scanners configurable in DiskoverAdmin can be found here:
+All alternate scanners will eventually be  in the DiskoverAdmin panel, meanwhile, please go to the [Alternate Scanners Configuration](#config_alt_scanners) section for the complete list of alternate scanners.

 <img src="images/diskoveradmin_menu_diskover_alt_indexers.png" width="200">